Computing maximal palindromes in non-standard matching models: Algorithms for Computing Maximal SCSTTR Reversal-based Palindromes

-Note that, in the exact matching model, the behavior of this framework is identical to that of Manacher's algorithm.
+Note that, in the exact matching model, this framework is identical to that of Manacher's algorithm.
 The framework includes two non-trivial operations; copying and extension-computing.
-How many times both operations are called can be analyzed in the same manner as for Manacher's algorithm, i.e., $O(n)$.
+How many times both operations are called can be analyzed in the same manner as for Manacher's algorithm, and is $O(n)$.
 Also, each copying operation can be done in constant time.
 Thus, if we can perform each extension-computing in (amortized) constant time, the total time complexity becomes $O(n)$.
-The following sections focus only on how to compute an extension in (amortized) constant time under each of the five matching models.
+The following sections focus only on how to compute an extension in (amortized) constant time under each of the two matching models; the complementary-matching model and the Cartesian-tree matching model.